I can remind myself of the very first days I heard about SEO.

 And it might be possible that this guide of mine would get some automatic links.

-It is a little difficult thing, but if you choose to work on your passion related niche, I can assure you that your content can stand out of the crowd.
+It is a little difficult thing, but if you choose to work on your passion-related niche, I can assure you that your content can stand out of the crowd.

-But, you need to work hard to get approval from high authority blogs.
+But, you need to work hard to get approval from high-authority blogs.

-You will get a ranking boost by publishing on these high authority blogs.
+You will get a ranking boost by publishing on these high-authority blogs.
 I am repeating that your content quality matters a lot when applying for guest posting.

 Finally, an incredibly easy way to get some quality links.
 But still, a little comment approving game is on.

-Reach out the free blogs related to your niche, read the articles, and do some attention-seeking comments like you can ask something which is not entirely clear to you.
+Reach out to the free blogs related to your niche, read the articles, and do some attention-seeking comments like you can ask something which is not entirely clear to you.